ZLLentz/ca-benchmark/README.md

 ## Preliminary Conclusions
 - pyca/psp currently has an advantage in the case where your application must create thousands of PV objects, but this has only a marginal advantage over pyepics.
 In all other cases, it doesn't really matter which library you use.
 - caproto is very promising but isn't mature enough to start using 100%

+## Next Steps
+- caproto is in active development and I will be watching it closely
+- Connect to 1000 PVs at the same time timing test.
+This is a more realistic picture of the startup bottleneck that plagues these higher-level python apps.